Charles V. Park: Career

-In his memoir “A Country Boy’s Road to College”.
-Park writes “J.E.
-Goodwin, Assistant Librarian in charge of services to the public decided to try to find two or three students who would be interested in working full time in the library – seven hours per day – while they carried a part-time schedule of graduate work” (1959, p.
-46).
+In his memoir “A Country Boy’s Road to College” Park writes “J.E.
+Goodwin, Assistant Librarian in charge of services to the public decided to try to find two or three students who would be interested in working full time in the library – seven hours per day – while they carried a part-time schedule of graduate work."
 This proposal from J.E.
 Goodwin at Stanford came to Park during his senior year of studies in economics at the institution.
-As can be assumed, Park accepted the position to further fund his graduate work – originally more economics.
 Two years later, Park's economics professor, while accepting a new position at Cornell, offered Park the opportunity to study for his Ph.D. as his assistant.
 At the same time, Park was offered the assistant librarian position at Stanford as the aforementioned J.E.
 Goodwin resigned his position.
-(Park, 1959).
-As can be assumed, Park accepted the position at Stanford, where he remained for 15 years.

-In 1931 Park accepted a new position as the head of libraries at ‘Central State Teacher’s College’ now known as Central Michigan University.
+In 1931 Park accepted a new position as the head of libraries at Central State Teacher’s College now known as Central Michigan University.
 In his first year there, the school's newsletter reported his improvements to the library, which included moving the service desk away from quiet reading areas and purchasing several volumes at reduced cost and great value to the small-budgeted library.
-(Smith, 1932) Later, when asked why he chose to move from Stanford (with a larger budget) to Central Michigan, Park (quoting Caesar) stated “I’d rather be first in a Siberian village than second in Rome” (Swenson, 1965).
-After Park's retirement, Swenson, speaking to Mt Pleasant's community through the local newspaper, says “Working with a practically non-existent budget, Park laid the ground-work early to “enlarge and enrich the book collection, assemble a professional staff, establish a library science department and build a new building” (1965).
-At times, the article states book purchasing was ceased entirely, particularly through the depression times.
-Park's economics experience seems to provide him with excellent management skills in the library, both in depression years and later as he led construction of a new building.
-In the same local news article, Swanson speaks of Park's decision to use a ‘modular’ building because it was inexpensive and allowed for simpler additions.
-It is unclear when the original Park library was constructed, as Swansons article implies the building was already constructed at its publication in 1965, but a webpage of Central Michigan University's (Phillips, 2001)claims the original Park Library was opened in 1968.
-Regardless, the existing library at Central Michigan University is named after Park, and has indeed underwent additions, the most recent of which occurred in 2002 and was utilized in the research for this paper.
+Later, when asked why he chose to move from Stanford (with a larger budget) to Central Michigan, Park (quoting Caesar) stated “I’d rather be first in a Siberian village than second in Rome."
+Park helped to “enlarge and enrich the book collection, assemble a professional staff, establish a library science department and build a new building."
+Park's decision to use a ‘modular’ building because it was inexpensive and allowed for simpler additions.
+The new library building opened to users in 1969.